Evolutionarily Stable (Mis)specifications: Theory and Applications: Additional Results for Section

-Proposition \ref{prop:general_incomplete_info_game} implies that one should only expect the correctly specified theory to be stable against all nearby theories in ``special'' cases --- that is, when the expectation in the statement of Proposition \ref{prop:general_incomplete_info_game} is exactly equal to 0.
+Proposition \ref{prop:general_incomplete_info_game} implies that one should only expect the correctly specified model to be stable against all nearby models in ``special'' cases --- that is, when the expectation in the statement of Proposition \ref{prop:general_incomplete_info_game} is exactly equal to 0.
 One such special case is when the agents face a decision problem where 2's action does not affect 1's payoffs, that is $\frac{\partial u_{1}^{\bullet}}{\partial q_{2}}=0$.
-This sets the expectation to zero, so the result never implies that the correctly specified theory is evolutionarily fragile against a misspecified theory in such decision problems.
+This sets the expectation to zero, so the result never implies that the correctly specified model is evolutionarily fragile against a misspecified model in such decision problems.

 In the duopoly game analyzed previously, we have $\frac{\partial u_{1}^{\bullet}}{\partial q_{2}}(q_{1},q_{2},\omega)=-\frac{1}{2}r^{\bullet}q_{1}$.
 Player 1 is harmed by player 2 producing more if $q_{1}>0,$ and helped if $q_{1}<0.$ From straightforward algebra, the expectation in Proposition \ref{prop:general_incomplete_info_game} simplifies to